New Renderings Released For Halsted Landing

 Rendering of Halsted Landing from Goettsch Partners

-New Renderings have been revealed by Goettsch Partners for a mixed-use Halsted Landing Development.
+New renderings have been revealed by Goettsch Partners for the mixed-use Halsted Landing Development.
 Onni Group’s ambitious multi-phase project is set to impact the western skyline with the construction of four mixed-use towers.
-Featuring a combined total of 2,451 residential units, the development will includes ground-floor retail spaces, 1,950 underground parking spots and 2,451 bike parking spaces.
+Featuring a combined total of 2,451 residential units, the development will include ground-floor retail spaces, 1,950 underground parking spots, and 2,451 bike parking spaces.

 Rendering of Halsted Landing from Goettsch Partners